 You should also know that this is a much simpler scope than either the Burris or the Vortex.
 If you like lots of adjustments and extra features, you might find that it’s worth the extra money to go for one of them.
 There’s no advantage in terms of build quality or clarity, though.

 2. Nikon M-308

 This scope is specifically calibrated for the .308 cartridge (one of very few that are) and it’s recommended by several magazines for .308 rifles.
-It has a similar range to the Burris, at 4-16X magnification, but is much less elaborate and expensive.
+It has a slightly higher range than the Leupold, at 4-16X magnification, and has a higher price tag to match.
 Previous buyers say it’s unexpectedly crisp and bright, with very good technical accuracy.
-It’s a good choice for people who want the wider range and technical quality of the Burris without paying top dollar!
+It’s a good choice for people who want a wider range and more technical tweaks than the Leupold offers without paying top dollar!

 At 4-16X magnification, it provides the wide field of vision you want from a lower power scope, with the long-distance abilities of a high-power model.
 The objective lens is slightly oversized, at 42mm.
 That makes it perfect for heavy caliber shooting like a .308.

 The quick-focus eyepiece makes it easy to get sighted on your target at any zoom level.